Fancy a slice of Tasmania near Hobart? Want to get into the tourism business? Build a mountain bike facility and/or an eco-future resort?

-Now you can have some of the last land that will be available as larger allotments close to Glenorchy.
+You could be buying some of the last land that will be available as larger allotments close to Glenorchy or Hobart.

 12 Harbinger Lane